oicr-ibc/cssscl/README.rst

 (the whole process should take ~ 37 min using 2 CPUs)

-By default all databases will be outputted to the DIR where the train.fa resides.
+By default all databases will be outputted to the ``directory`` where the train.fa resides.

 For more information about the cssscl ``build_dbs`` please consult its help page by typing: